TUDelftNAS/Delftvisor/design/design.md

 This is achieved by allocating for each switch an amount of the available resources and rewriting the id's used by that switch.
 The first flow table is than used to forward packets to the flow tables it is meant to go into.

-For example if slice 3 used the flow tables 10 to 20 and a packet arrives for that slice is that packet sent to table 20.
+For example if slice 3 used the flow tables 10 to 20 and a packet arrives for that slice is that packet send to table 20.
 When slice 3 tries to set a flow rule in table 1 it is actually entered in table 10.
 If any of the flow rules set by table 3 have an goto-table instruction the table number is rewritten, so table 1 becomes 11 and so forth.

 Something similar is done with the group tables and meter tables, the group and meter tables don't have any logical ordering so according to the Openflow protocol a controller may try to use every group table in the 32 bit group id space.
 The Hypervisor has to therefor save a map from the virtual id's the slice uses and the real id's in the switch.
-When a slice has exhausted the amount of group tables reserved for it sent an error message.
+When a slice has exhausted the amount of group tables reserved for it send an error message.
 The same is used for the meter tables.

 ## Bandwidth isolation